ubc/iPeer/app/docs/lti13/development_notes/21 Implementation.md

 - roster update when an instructor logs in
 - roster update when clicking a sync button

+1. The instructor connects with iPeer on the Canvas platform.
+2. On the course roster page, the instructor clicks an update button to perform an iPeer roster update fetching Canvas course data.

 ---

 ## Instructor workflow (primary workflow)